 The final option is the Display In box.
 This sets all of the places that this report is visible, and by default has 3 options: Reports area, Forms for Related Record Types, Lists for Related Record Types.
 If you mark the report as Related to Accounts, you can choose if your report can be run from an Account Form, from a List of Accounts such as a search, or only from the main Reports area.
 For display in List for Related Record Types and Forms for Related Record Types to work, the report has to be written with pre-filtering turned on.
 More information on advanced pre-filtering can be found here.

-- Microsoft Dynamics CRM Online – Currency Fields in FetchXML Reports (Blog)
+- Microsoft Dynamics 365 Online – Currency Fields in FetchXML Reports (Blog)

-- Microsoft Dynamics CRM Pre-Filtering for CRM Reporting (Blog)
+- Microsoft Dynamics 365 Pre-Filtering for CRM Reporting (Blog)

-- Dynamics CRM Report Authoring Extension (Microsoft Download Center)
+- Microsoft Dynamics 365 Report Authoring Extension (Microsoft Download Center)